gardener/gardener/docs/proposals/26-workload-identity.md

 Similarly to `providerConfig` in other APIs, `WorkloadIdentity` resource will feature a `config` field that will be of byte array type allowing service provider specific configurations.
-Usually, the clients for services supporting identity federation needs additional information about the service account and the federated identity in order to successfully use the JWT.
+Usually, the clients for services supporting identity federation need additional information about the service account and the federated identity in order to successfully use the JWT.
 This information is known to the service account owners and they will provide it via this `config` field, for example when AWS is the service the AWS IAM Role ARN needs to be